nayoung10/nayoung10.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a PhD student at the Graduate School of AI @ KAIST, advised by [Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home).
-I work on deep learning for drug and material discovery.
+I am a Ph.D. student at the Graduate School of AI @ KAIST, advised by [Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home).
+I am interested in generative models for materials and biomolecules.

 Previously, I completed an M.S. in Artificial Intelligence at KAIST, advised by [Jinkyoo Park](http://silab.kaist.ac.kr/).
 I also hold a B.S. in Chemical and Biomolecular Engineering from KAIST.